General Admission Requirements:

 Applications received after the priority deadlines will be considered on a case by case basis.

-Students with less than a 3.0 overall GPA or below a 400 GMAT Score (or not yet completed the GMAT) may be admitted conditionally.
+Students with less than a 3.0 overall GPA may be admitted conditionally.
 Criteria for conditional admission may include other factors such as availability within the cohort.

 Students may remove the conditional status by earning at least a 3.0 MUW cumulative GPA with no grade below a B at the end of their first six to nine hours or their first two semesters of graduate study, whichever comes first.
-Students admitted conditionally may not enroll in no greater than six hours during a semester and must complete the GMAT by end of term.
+Students admitted conditionally may not enroll in no greater than six hours during a semester.
 Students admitted conditionally are not eligible for financial aid.